The Saturday Auteur

 With its first frame, you can sense Ida is something different, something special.
 Perhaps it’s the anachronistic 4:3 aspect ratio, a signature of 1950s Hollywood, the high-contrast black and white image, or the camera that resists flashy movement in favour of static, simple shots.
 In reality Ida’s status as one of the finest films to be made this century is a combination of all these things and so much more, evidenced in 2015 when it became the first Polish production to win an Academy Award for Best Foreign Language Film.

-What follows is a journey of self-discovery that many Jewish Poles underwent following the war.
+What follows is a journey of self-discovery that reflects the experience of Jewish Poles after 1945.
 Ida is grappling with a collective trauma she has no direct memory of, mourning the loss of parents with no grave.
 For all of its poignant evocations of Polish history, Ida is, in the eyes of Pawlikowski, “About humanity, about guilt and forgiveness.
 It’s not a film that deals with an issue as such.
 It’s more universal.”